tldr-pages/tldr/pages/linux/aplay.md

 # aplay

-> Command-line sound player for ALSA soundcard driver.
+> Sound player for ALSA soundcard driver.
 > More information: <https://manned.org/aplay>.

 - Play a specific file (sampling rate, bit depth, etc. will be automatically determined for the file format):